shamsakhoja/marketing-etl-dashboard/README.md

 * Interactive Dash Analytics Dashboard
 * Cloud Deployment via Render

-Note: Raw data files were intentionally excluded from the GitHub repository because they contain institutional marketing and lead-generation data.
-All ETL logic, database schema documentation, architecture diagrams, dashboard code, and deployment artifacts have been included to demonstrate the complete solution while maintaining data privacy and security.
 ---

 ## Author

 **Shamsa Khoja**
-Master of Science in Business Analytics
+| Master of Science in Business Analytics
-University of Louisville
+| University of Louisville

+**Note:** Raw data files were intentionally excluded from the GitHub repository because they contain institutional marketing and lead-generation data.
+All ETL logic, database schema documentation, architecture diagrams, dashboard code, and deployment artifacts have been included to demonstrate the complete solution while maintaining data privacy and security.